NHH-Data-Sci/COF-2026-Data-Science-Class/Quarter 1.0 - Course Launch/TD02_Furture_Friday_#1.md

    (Think about the *background knowledge* or *technical concepts* you may not fully understand yet.)

    ---
+   Enter your response here...
    ---

 3. **Why might this knowledge matter in your own life, even if you’re not planning to work in AI?**
    (Be specific — think about school, work, your community, your future.)

    ---
+   Enter your response here...
    ---

 ---